-The short answer is yes, usually.
+The short answer is yes, depending on the plan you've purchased.
+Some offer cover for travel in Australia only.
 However, there are a bunch of things worth noting.
 Firstly, if it’s paid work and something happens, you’ll be expected to seek cover/compensation from your employer first.
 Secondly, don’t do anything you’re not qualified/trained to do.
 If you get zapped while wiring up solar panels in an African village and you're not a qualified electrician, you won’t be covered.

-If you don’t have an Australian motorbike licence, don’t do it, no matter what the locals tell you.
+If you don’t hold a motorbike licence that’s valid in your country of residence and the country you plan to ride in, don’t do it, no matter what the locals tell you.
 It’s not worth your life, and it’s not worth thousands of dollars of bills.
-If you do have a licence, please wear a helmet – a full face helmet.
+If you hold the appropriate licensing, you must wear a helmet.
+Please note that you’ll also have to wear a helmet when you ride as a passenger too.
 And it shouldn’t have to be said, but seriously, do NOT drink and drive.
 Not here, not anywhere in the world.

 Packing for a long term trip